itstanayhere/OOP-project/Abstract.md

 ## Abstract

 This project implements a fully functioning To-Do List application using JavaFX for the graphical user interface (GUI).
 It integrates fundamental object-oriented programming (OOP) concepts, such as encapsulation, inheritance, and abstraction, along with exception handling and multithreading.
 The application allows users to add, remove, and mark tasks as completed, with a user-friendly interface.
-The project demonstrates a structured and scalable approach to task management.
+This project mimics a real world task-management system.

+We have attempted to break down and give an outline for each function of the code we want to upload, should our abstract be accepted.

-## Components Overview
+## Classes and Functions Overview

 ### 1. **TaskManagerException (Custom Exception)**
    - A custom exception class designed to handle errors related to task management.